MaibornWolff/codecharta/analysis/import/MetricGardenerImporter/README.md

 ## Examples

-### Create a CodeCharta json file from local source code (metric-gardener is executed internally on the fly):
+### Create a CodeCharta json file from local source code (metric-gardener is located/installed and executed internally on the fly):

 ```
 ccsh metricgardenerimport /path/to/source/code -o outfile.cc.json